-SATA to USB adapters are used primarily by computer techs, you’re probably wondering why I think everyone should keep one handy.
+Since SATA/IDE to USB adapters are used primarily by computer techs, you’re probably wondering why I think everyone should keep one handy.

 1 – Let’s say your laptop’s hard drive malfunctions and Windows will no longer boot up.
 No problem you say, you’ll just install a new hard drive and restore the files from a backup!
 But what if your backup set is corrupted and you can’t restore from it?

-If you have a SATA to USB adapter handy you’ll be able to remove the old drive from your laptop, install a new one, install Windows on it and then connect your old, failed drive as a temporary external drive.
+If you have a SATA/IDE to USB adapter handy you’ll be able to remove the old drive from your laptop, install a new one, install Windows on it and then connect your old, failed drive as a temporary external drive.

 2 – Let’s say you decide to swap out the hard drive in your laptop with a solid state drive (a great idea – read this post to find out why).

 Then simply remove the internal hard drive and replace it with the speedy SSD.
 And if you wish, you can then connect the original hard drive as an external USB drive!